dynimorius/color-utilities/README.md

 ## Color

 <a name="color"></a>
 A Color class is a representation of a color in Color Utilities.
-Use cse for this is when you know you will need values for more then one color space.
+Use case for this is when you know you will need values for more then one color space.

 Usage examples: